-The Governor appoints the Commission's seven members.
+The Governor appoints the Commission's seven members to six-year terms.
 Of these, two are nominated by the Senate President, two by the House Speaker, and one by the Maryland State Bar Association.
 The Commission chooses the Chair.
 Members serve without compensation (Code Courts & Judicial Proceedings Article, sec.
 1-708).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov